 With the increase in efficiency moving into Zero Net Energy standards (ZNE), enforcement of the new codes will have an impact on staff.
 Additional training is required, and projects will take longer to complete during the plan review and inspection stages.
-Staff does not foresee an immediate substantial fiscal impact from adopting the new codes; however, over the course of the code cycle, staffing may need to be adjusted (internally and/or through consulting services) to maintain current review timelines.
+Staff does not foresee an immediate substantial fiscal impact from adopting the new codes; however, over the course of the code cycle, staffing may need to be adjusted (internally and/or through consulting services) to maintain present review timelines.
+There also may be a need to increase the training budget as staff learns and implements these new standards.
+Costs for additional staffing or consulting services are offset by revenues collected through permit fees.